lewisawe/sentiment_analysis/README.md

-# Maestro - AI-Powered Sentiment Analysis
+# AI-Powered Sentiment Analysis

 A Python application that leverages AI21's Maestro API to perform intelligent sentiment analysis on product reviews.

 ## Overview

-Maestro is a tool designed to analyze product reviews and classify their sentiment as Positive, Neutral, Negative, Mixed, or Irrelevant.
+a tool designed to analyze product reviews and classify their sentiment as Positive, Neutral, Negative, Mixed, or Irrelevant.
 The application focuses specifically on product-related sentiment, filtering out comments about shipping, customer service, or other non-product aspects.

 ## Features